nevermade/jobsity/README.md

 # Explaining the config file

-In this file we specify the credentials for snowflake and the destination table for the upload process.
+In this file we specify the credentials for snowflake and the destination table for the ingestion process.
 We also set the credentials for the email user that the job will use to send email notifications.
 Finally, it also contains the polygon that is going to be used on the program to calculate the average weekly trips for the region defined by the polygon.

 ```json
 {